JuliaActuary/FinanceModels.jl/README.md

 [![lifecycle](https://img.shields.io/badge/LifeCycle-Experimental-orange)](https://www.tidyverse.org/lifecycle/)

 **Yields** provides a simple interface for constructing, manipulating, and using yield curves for modeling purposes.

+It's intended to provide common functionality around modeling interest rates, spreads, and miscellaneous yields across the JuliaActuary ecosystem (though not limited to use in JuliaActuary packages.)

 ## QuickStart